WDC 65C02

 The Western Design Center (WDC) 65C02 microprocessor is an enhanced CMOS version of the popular nMOS-based 8-bit MOS Technology 6502.
-The 65C02 fixed several problems in the original 6502 and added some new instructions, but its main feature was greatly lowered power usage, on the order of 10 to 20 times less than the original 6502 running at the same speed.
-The reduced power consumption made the 65C02 useful in portable computer roles and microcontroller systems in industrial settings.
-It has been used in some home computers, as well as in embedded applications, including medical-grade implanted devices.
+It uses less power than the original 6502, fixes several problems, and adds new instructions and addressing modes.
+The power usage is on the order of 10 to 20 times less than the original 6502 running at the same speed; its reduced power consumption has made it useful in portable computer roles and industrial microcontroller systems.
+The 65C02 has also been used in some home computers, as well as in embedded applications, including implanted medical devices.